Work with MDG Technologies

 You create Technology-specific diagrams and populate them with elements and connectors in the same way as for standard Enterprise Architect diagrams.

-The method of importing MDG Technologies into the Resources window is available but not recommended.
-If you use this method, the MDG Technology Toolbox pages, Tasks Pane, Project Browser icons and model templates are not available.
+If you use this method, the MDG Technology is available only in the model it was imported into, and the Toolbox pages, Learning Center, Project Browser icons and model templates are not available.

-It is now recommended that you create or download new technologies into the Enterprise Architect installation directory, or use new technologies from remote file locations and web sites.
+It is recommended that you instead create or download new technologies into the %APPDATA% folder or the Enterprise Architect installation directory, or use new technologies from remote file locations and web sites.

 MDG Technologies can bundle the functionality provided by UML Profiles, UML Patterns, Code Templates and Model Types.